xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

     newModel.ChildrensList == expected
 ```

-What I found amazing was the way I could run these tests.
-The JS Tests took 2 different tools to get running:
+What's really cool, is how you can run these tests.

+The JS Tests took 2 different NPM packages to get running:

 - fable-splitter
 - Jest